 The Power of Peace Project

 The Power of Peace movement, inspired by the Project, is spreading to schools across the nation, and the 40 Days of Peace series is bringing dramatic changes to this generation of young people.
-Together, we are beginning to remove the shame and stigma that comes to the families of the addicted and incarcerated, and show that these men and women can change and prepare to become “Returning Citizens.”
+Together, we are beginning to remove the shame and stigma that comes to the families of the addicted and incarcerated, and show that these young men and women can change and prepare to become productive citizens.

 The Power of Peace Project was founded in 2010 by our organization’s president Kit Cummings, as he began to carry the message of peace, hope and change into the most difficult places in America– prisons.
 As Kit spoke to more and more inmates, a momentum began to build in penitentiaries across the country.
 Behaviors began to change, and many of the men that society had left behind and essentially given up on, had rediscovered their personal power and humanity.
 Some of the toughest prisoners began to strive to become a positive example for their kids and younger brothers.
 With prison inmates desperately needing a purpose and at-risk young people needing positive role models – the unlikeliest group of individuals heeded the call to action and stepped up to make a change.
 Administrators, educators, wardens, and officers were all amazed at what was taking place.
 Peace began to take hold and spread.